Life insurance retirement plans (LIRP)

 The exact amount that goes into savings is determined by your individual policy.
 Over time, your cash value account will grow.

-After you’ve held the cash value for long enough, or after it accumulates a certain amount, you can access the money by withdrawing from it or taking out a loan against it, and that money can be used to provide tax-free income in retirement.
+Once your cash value reaches the threshold defined in your policy, you can access the money by withdrawing from it or taking out a loan against it.
+If you’re using your policy as an LIRP, the money can be used to provide tax-free income in retirement.

-But if you withdraw from your cash value and die before paying it back, your death benefit will decrease and your beneficiaries will get less money when you die.
+Keep in mind that if you withdraw from your cash value and die before paying it back, the amount you owe will be taken from that total amount you’ll be able to leave your beneficiaries when you die.

 Who needs a life insurance retirement plan?